Grow Your Small Business with Twitter

 If a conversation would be better completed in private, then a switch from a Twitter conversation (which anyone can see) to DMs (which are between you and one other person).
 This can happen for many reasons: The 280 character limit doesn’t provide enough information, or perhaps a customer would rather not over-saturate their personal Twitter Timeline with business matters.

-As long as you’re following the customer and they’re following you, you can either request the customer send you a DM or you can simply embed a “send private message” link in a Tweet:
+As long as you’re following the customer and they’re following you, you can either request the customer to send you a DM or you can simply embed a “send private message” link in a Tweet:

 MeetEdgar's Platform-Specific Guides